turbaevsky/indicators/doc/PI_DB_TS.md

 ######## Unit of Measure (UOM)

 A unit of measure must be selected for a standard report for two indicators.
 Available choices are US or Metric.
 For CRE, a US selection will report results in man-rem; selecting Metric will use man-Sieverts.
-For FRI, the US unit of measure is microcuries (US) and the Metric unit of measure is Becquerels.
+For FRI, the US unit of measure is micro-curies (US) and the Metric unit of measure is Becquerel.
 For unitless values, US will be indicated as the default UOM.
 The metric selection provides the same value (no conversion is made between the two) and the indicator has the same meaning.

 ######## Reactor Type